Zetaniis/PDF2SpeechCL/README.md

 #### Available text to speech generators:
 - Google text to speech - featuring some prepared voices and ability to input any gtts supported lanugages and accents.
 Please, refer to --help and https://gtts.readthedocs.io/en/latest/module.html#languages-gtts-lang for more information.
 - Pyttsx3 - featuring voices installed locally on the machine.
-Some Windows 10 voices installed on the machine will not be availabe.
-In order to make them accesible to the script, a software will be provided soon&trade;.
+To add more voices, install voice packages using Windows speech options.

 ## Example usage
 Use _test.pdf_ and generate audio file in the same folder with default arguments.
 Caution: this command will generate whole file to one audio file.
 To limit the pages per audio file, use _-lp_